Fish In A Bag

 2 x pieces 40 cm x 30 cm baking paper

-Place a fish fillet into the middle of each piece of baking paper.
+- Lay the two pieces of baking paper onto a working bench and place a fish fillet in the middle of each piece of baking paper.

 - Spoon over 1 teaspoon olive oil onto each piece of fish and season with a little sea salt.

 - Slice over a piece of lemon and add a little thyme.

 - Enclose the fish with the baking paper by firstly folding both ends into the middle, then seal the ends, twisting the paper like a cracker.